christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-12-30-community-token.md

 ![token spreadsheet](./images/token-in-spreadsheet.png 'calculating bch to send via spreadsheet')

 ## Step 3: Send difference to user
 Once the two states have been calculated, the difference between the states can be sent to the user.
-Because the mathematics are rooted in the Bitcoin Cash balance of the app, it's incredibly important that the app be able to trust the data it's recieving about its BCH balance.
+Because the mathematics are rooted in the Bitcoin Cash balance of the app, it's incredibly important that the app be able to trust the data it's receiving about its BCH balance.
 For this reason, the app does not interact with zero-confirmation transactions, and only sends the output to the user after two block confirmations.
 This trade-off in slower performance essentially eliminates the risk of a double-spend or block-reorg attacks.

 The mathematics described in this post are captured in two functions within the token-liquidity apps code base: